rust-windowing/winit/README.md

 To run the web example:

-1. Ensure you have bash and python 3 installed.
-2. The versions of wasm-bindgen and wasm-bindgen-cli need to match, so do the following to ensure this:
+1. The versions of wasm-bindgen and wasm-bindgen-cli need to match, so do the following to ensure this:
     1. Run `cargo update` to ensure winit is using the latest wasm-bindgen release.
     2. Run `cargo install -f wasm-bindgen-cli` to ensure you have the latest wasm-bindgen-cli release installed.
-3. Run `./run-wasm-example.sh web` in the root of the winit repo.
+2. Run `cargo run-wasm-example.sh web` in the root of the winit repo.
+    * You can also run `cargo run-wasm-example.sh web --release` to use the release profile.

 [web with_canvas]: https://docs.rs/winit/latest/wasm32-unknown-unknown/winit/platform/web/trait.WindowBuilderExtWebSys.html#tymethod.with_canvas
 [web canvas getter]: https://docs.rs/winit/latest/wasm32-unknown-unknown/winit/platform/web/trait.WindowExtWebSys.html#tymethod.canvas